netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

 Please also note the information about `Booking additional services`_ and `Additional costs for services`_.

-* *Enable Preferred Location*: The customer selects an alternative location where the shipment can be placed in case they are not at home.
+* *Enable Preferred Location*: The customer can state an alternative location where the shipment can be placed in case they are not at home.
-* *Enable Preferred Neighbor*: The customer selects an alternative address in the neighborhood for the shipment in case they are not at home.
+* *Enable Preferred Neighbor*: The customer can state an alternative address in the neighborhood for the shipment in case they are not at home.
-* *Enable Parcel Announcement*: The customer gets notified by email about the status of the shipment.
+* *Enable Parcel Announcement*: The customer can choose to be notified via email about the status of the shipment.
 The customer's email address will be transmitted to DHL for this service (note the section `Data protection`_).
 Select one of the following options:

   * *Yes*:The customer decides in the checkout if the service should be booked.
   * *No*: No option is shown in the checkout.
 The service will not be booked.

-* *Enable Preferred Day*: The customer chooses a specific day on which the shipment should arrive.
-The available days are displayed dynamically, depending on the recipient's address.
+* *Enable Preferred Day*: The customer can choose a specific day on which the shipment should arrive.
+The available days are displayed dynamically, depending on the recipient's address and your configured drop-off days.
-* *Enable Preferred Time*: The customer chooses a time frame within which the shipment should arrive.
+* *Enable Preferred Time*: The customer can choose a time frame within which the shipment should arrive.
 The available times are displayed dynamically, depending on the recipient's address.
-* *Service charge for Preferred day / time*: This amount will be added to the shipping cost if the service is used.
+* *Service charge for Preferred day / time*: This amount will be added to the shipping cost if the corresponding service is used.
 Use a decimal point, not comma.
   The gross amount must be entered here (incl.
 VAT).
-If you want to offer the service for free, enter a ``0`` here.
+If you want to offer the service for free, enter ``0``.
-* *Preferred day / time handling fee text*: This text will be displayed to the customer in the checkout if the service has been selected.
-You can use the placeholder ``$1`` in the text which will show the additional handling fee and currency in the checkout.
+* *Preferred day / time handling fee text*: This text will be displayed to the customer in the checkout to explain the handling fee.
+You can use the placeholder ``$1`` in the text which will be substituted with configured handling fee and currency in the checkout.
-* *Cut off time*: This sets the time up to which new orders will be dispatched on the same day.
-Orders placed *after* the cut off time will not be dispatched on the same day.
-The earliest possible preferred day will then be postponed by one day.
+* *Cut-off time*: This sets the time up to which new orders will be dispatched by you on the same day.
+Orders placed *after* the cut-off time will not be dispatched by you on the same day.
+This affects the Preferred Days available to customers
 * *Days excluded from drop-off*: Select the days on which you do *not* hand over shipments to DHL.
-This affects the available Preferred Days.
+This affects the Preferred Days available to customers.
 * *Service charge for preferred day and time combined*: This amount will be added to the shipping cost if *both* services are booked.
 Use a decimal point, not comma.
   The gross amount must be entered here (incl.
 VAT).
-If you want to offer the services combination for free, enter a ``0`` here.
+If you want to offer the services combination for free, enter ``0``.
-* *Combined service charge text*: This text will be displayed to the customer in the checkout if *both* services have been selected.
+* *Combined service charge text*: This text will be displayed to the customer in the checkout to explain the combined handling fee.
 You can use the placeholder ``$1`` in the text which will show the additional handling fee and currency in the checkout.

 .. raw:: pdf